 “The Hidden Mothers and Earthly Delights”

-A love for our animal companions and gifts from the earth are the inspiration behind this unique exhibition presented by photographers Becky Savell, Karin Johansson, and Leslie Robertson.
+A love for our animal companions and gifts from the earth are the inspiration behind this delightful photography exhibit brought to us by artists Becky Savell, Karin Johansson, and Leslie Robertson.

-Becky Savell describes her photographs of vegetables and fruits as "portraits", inviting the viewer to regard the beauty and dignity of our food and honor those who work in agriculture.
+Becky Savell describes her photographs of vegetables and fruits as "portraits" inviting the viewer to regard the beauty and dignity of our food and honors those who work in agriculture.

-The series featured in this stunning "Earthly Delights" exhibit include "On White", "Roped", "Noir", and "On Satin".
+The series featured in this exhibit include "On White", "Roped", "Noir", and "On Satin".

 "The Hidden Mothers"